vinitX/mpnum/docs/devel.rst

 --------------------------

 The HTML documentation uses `Sphinx <http://www.sphinx-doc.org/>`_.
-On Linux, it can be built with a simple
+On Linux/macOS, it can be built with a simple

 .. code::